 In this episode, we’ll cover:

 - The warning signs of a project that’s going south.

 - Why it’s so important to have documented processes for your agency.

-- 3 ways to handle a client lawsuit.
+- 3 ways to handle a business lawsuit from a client.

 Before we dive any further, you should know a couple things:

 - This is not legal advice.
 I’m not an attorney 🙂

 - In the interest of privacy, names have been changed/omitted.